humanmade/altis-enhanced-search/docs/querying/cms-integration.md

-# CMS Query Integration
+# CMS Integration

-The Search module overrides the default search functionality to query the specialized search index in place of a standard MySQL query.
-This means all default search operations using the CMS search APIs for posts, users and terms such as `WP_Query`, `WP_User_Query`, `WP_Term_Query` and the REST API search endpoints will transparently make use of the search index by default.
+The Search module automatically integrates with the search functionality in the CMS, transparently upgrading requests to use Elasticsearch where possible.

+(This feature is provided by ElasticPress, with additions from Altis.)

+## Querying with ElasticPress

+By default, all search operations using the query APIs will transparently make use of the search index.
+This includes `WP_Query`, `WP_User_Query`, `WP_Term_Query`, and REST API queries, **where the search parameter is specified** (typically `s`).

-It is possible to control this behaviour and thus use the search index for non-search queries.
-The reason for doing this is to improve performance when running complex queries, such as meta queries, that would otherwise be too slow to do in the database.
+You may want to manually enable this behaviour to use the search index for non-search queries.
+This may improve performance when running complex queries, such as meta queries, that would otherwise be too slow to do in the database.

+**Note:** This usage is advanced, and may have wide-ranging implications for your queries, as you're querying the indexed fields rather than the original, source fields.
+Ensure you test this behaviour extensively.

-Each query class accepts an array of parameters.
-ElasticPress checks for the value of an `ep_integrate` parameter.
-If this is true, the query is performed by Elasticsearch instead of MySQL.
-If the `s` (search) parameter is present `ep_integrate` will be set to `true` automatically.
+To enable the use of ElasticPress integration, set the `ep_integrate` query param to `true`.
+(If the `s` (search) parameter is present `ep_integrate` will be set to `true` automatically.)

-The following example sets `ep_integrate` to true for a non-search query where the `s` parameter is not used.
+For example, the following query finds projects based on meta value, but does not contain search parameters.
+By default, ElasticPress would not be used, but is enabled explicitly by setting `ep_integrate` to `true`.

 ```php
 $posts = new WP_Query( [